How Do You Know Your Website Is Performing Well?

 The site structure should make it easy for users to navigate to the relevant pages.
 Otherwise, they’ll leave your website, and you’ll have potentially lost a sale to a competitor.
 A high-performing website is easy to navigate and simple to follow – users can access the information and products they are looking for within a click or two.

 Fast loading speed

 Remember our shop example and the queue to enter?
 Well, a slow website is essentially the same thing.

-People are impatient (three seconds of patience); if your site is taking too long to load, potential customers will go elsewhere.
+People are impatient (three seconds of patience); if your site takes too long to load, potential customers will go elsewhere.

 Also, site speed is a ranking factor for Google.
-If your website is too slow, it will make it even more difficult to find on the search engine results pages.
+If your website is performing too slow, it will be even more difficult to find on the search engine results pages.

 Good quality content